Why I Waited So Long to Become a Consultant

 I didn't become a consultant.
 I took the “road most traveled” to employment because I really thought the financial security would be greater in that job.
 I was too afraid, and I made the wrong choice.

-Really, Deb?!
-Yep.
+*Sigh* Yep.
 That's what I did.
-Even though, get this, I would have had a paycheque at the consulting firm!
+Even though, get this, I would have had a paycheck at the consulting firm!
 But, I was still too afraid of failing.
 I was worried that I wouldn't be able to bring in business and would be fired.
 Even though I had never been fired from any job!
 That's how irrational the fear was.

 I regretted that choice for over two years.